prometheusresearch/baseline-codebase/src/rex.instrument/test/test_ctl.rst

     >>> ctl('calculationset-validate ./test/calculationsets/bad-calculation-type.json', expect=1)
-    FATAL ERROR: The following problems were encountered when validating this CalculationSet: calculations.0.type: "badtype" is not one of text, integer, float, boolean, enumeration, enumerationSet, date, time, dateTime
+    FATAL ERROR: The following problems were encountered when validating this CalculationSet: calculations.0.type: "badtype" is not one of text, integer, float, boolean, date, time, dateTime
     <BLANKLINE>

     >>> ctl('calculationset-validate ./test/calculationsets/bad-options-given-expression-and-callable.json', expect=1)